-In Infants with restricted pulmonary blood flow, about 50% responded to alprostadil infusion with at least a 10 torr increase in blood pO2 (mean increase about 14 torr and mean increase in oxygen saturation about 23%).
-In general, patients who responded best had low pretreatment blood pO2 and were 4 days old or less.
+In infants with restricted pulmonary blood flow, about 50% responded to alprostadil infusion with at least a 10 torr increase in blood pO2 (mean increase about 14 torr and mean increase in oxygen saturation about 23%).
+In general, patients who responded best had low pretreatment blood pO and were 4 days old or less.

 In infants with restricted systemic blood flow, alprostadil often increased pH in those having acidosis, increased systemic blood pressure, and decreased the ratio of pulmonary artery pressure to aortic pressure.

 Alprostadil must be infused continuously because it is very rapidly metabolized.
-As much as 80% of the circulating alprostadil may be metabolized in one pass through the lungs, primarily by beta- and omega-oxidation.
+As much as 80% of the circulating alprostadil may be metabolized in one pass through the lungs, primarily by β- and ω- oxidation.
 The metabolites are excreted primarily by the kidney, and excretion is essentially complete within 24 hours after administration.
 No unchanged alprostadil has been found in the urine, and there is no evidence of tissue retention of alprostadil or its metabolites.

 This monograph has been modified to include the generic and brand name in many instances.